 Hysterosalpingography is a type of x-ray.
-It is used to examine the uterus and fallopian tubes.
+It is used to look at the uterus and fallopian tubes.
 The uterus is the organ that holds an unborn baby during pregnancy.
 The fallopian tubes carry eggs from the ovary to the uterus.

 |Female Reproductive Organs|

 Reasons for Test